SGrondin/fuzzy_compare/README.md

 Extremely fast Levenshtein comparator.

 Checks whether 2 values are within a predetermined number of edits of one another.
+Edits are single character additions, deletions, and replacements.

 - most comparisons take under 5 µs, depending on the length of the values
 - a Functor is provided to enable comparisons across any arbitrary types